SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 ***

-I took a deep breath of the cool summer night air as my mom's drove off past the neighboring buildings.
+I took a deep breath of the cool summer night air as my mom drove off past the neighboring buildings.
 The bar was a small place and it had its own little parking lot.
 The only source of light was the big glowing "Parker's Run" sign above the two glass doors.
 I couldn't see inside as I walked up, my trumpet case strapped to my back, bobbing behind me.

 My hand moved toward the door, but the moment I made contact with the handlebars I froze. *They'd hate how messy my playing is.* A block of ice started to form in my chest, and I decided to sit down on the grass by the door to cool off before I entered the bar.
 I wanted to move with my best foot forward after all.